 How to Rock Data Analysis on the ACT Science Test

-The key to data analysis is fairly easy: actually take the time to analyze the data!
+The key to data analysis on ACT Science is fairly easy: actually take the time to analyze the data!
 Most people skip parts of the information and go straight to the questions, but you’ll need to know where to look for the correct answer!

 Don’t Ignore Labels